smashedr/node-badges/README.md

 You can run the dev server with [Docker](#with-docker) compose or [Node](#with-node) run.

-[Docker](#with-docker) is highly recommended because of the required redis server.

 ### With Docker

-I use Docker because it includes the redis container, and live reloads with the dev server.
+Docker is recommended because it includes redis and supports live reloading.

 ```shell
 docker compose -f "docker-compose-dev.yaml" up --build --remove-orphans --force-recreate